vmware/vic-product/docs/user_doc/vic_vsphere_admin/reinitialize_appliance.md

 # Reinitialize the vSphere Integrated Containers Appliance

-After you power on the vSphere Integrated Containers appliance for the first time, you are prompted to enter the vCenter Server credentials.
-This allows performs the OVA installer to perform two tasks to  initialize the appliance:
+After you power on the vSphere Integrated Containers appliance for the first time, you are prompted to enter the vCenter Server credentials and Platform Services Controller settings.
+This allows the OVA installer to perform two tasks to initialize the appliance:

 - Tag the appliance VM for content trust
 - Register the appliance with the Platform Services Controller